Complaints about car finance commission

 FCA’s review of the historical use of motor finance discretionary commission

-On 11 January 2024 the financial services regulator, the Financial Conduct Authority (FCA), announced it would be reviewing historical discretionary commission arrangements in the motor finance sector.
-If it identifies widespread misconduct, and that consumers have lost out as a result, the FCA has said it will consider how best to ensure that consumers receive compensation.
+On 19 December 2024 the FCA, announced it is extending its review of historical commission arrangements in the motor finance sector.
+If it finds that consumers have lost out because of widespread misconduct, it will consider how best to ensure that consumers get compensation.

-The FCA’s investigation is ongoing.
-On 24 September 2024, the FCA announced that it’s extending the timeframe of the review and the temporary complaint-handling rules for financial businesses to 4 December 2025.
-The FCA is planning to announce the findings of their review and next steps in May 2025.
+The FCA had already extended the timeframe of the review and the temporary complaint-handling rules for financial businesses to 4 December 2025.
+It is planning to announce the findings of its review and next steps in May 2025.

-While the FCA conducts its review, it has introduced temporary complaint-handling rules to certain car finance complaints where a discretionary commission arrangement was in place.
+While the FCA conducts its review, it has introduced temporary complaint-handling rules to certain car finance complaints where commission arrangements were in place.

 Complaints that were already logged with us won’t be impacted by the FCA’s investigation and will continue through our process.